🌈 heal.lgbt

 Self care

 “Yoga,” they said.
-“You should do some yoga it will be great.”
+“You should do some yoga it will be great for you.”

 Whatever.
 I have better things to do.